KulikDM/pythresh/docs/index.rst

 (best least accurate prediction).
 However, for interpretability and general performance the ``FILTER`` thresholder is a good fit.

-Further utilities are available for assiting in the selection of the most optimal outlier detection and thresholding methods `ranking
+Further utilities are available for assisting in the selection of the most optimal outlier detection and thresholding methods `ranking
 <https://pythresh.readthedocs.io/en/latest/ranking.html>`_ as well as
 determining the confidence with regards to the selected thresholding